Kawaji Toshiyoshi: Early life and career

+Marker indicating the birthplace of Kawaji Toshiyoshi in Kagoshima.

 Born on 17 June 1834 (OS: 11 May 1834) in Kagoshima, Toshiyoshi was the eldest son of Kawaji Toshichika, a samurai of yoriki rank serving Satsuma domain.
 (While his generally accepted birth year is 1834, some sources give it as either 1829 or 1836.)
 While serving under Shimazu Hisamitsu, the last Satsuma domain daimyō, he was tasked with studying foreign techniques to apply to the local military.
 On 20 August 1864, he was involved in the Kinmon incident (Forbidden Gate Incident), wherein he fought against rōnin from Chōshū Domain.
 Being samurai of Satsuma domain, Toshiyoshi played a significant role in the Boshin War and the Meiji Restoration.
 He participated in the Battle of Toba–Fushimi (27–31 January 1868), and the Battle of Aizu (6 October – 6 November 1868).
 Even though wounded at the Battle of Nihonmatsu (29 July 1868), he recovered so that he could participate in the Aizu campaign.
 After the war he was promoted to Bugyō (奉行, lit. governor or commissioner).